phantomhieve/cashcenter/README.md

 # cashcenter

-#### This project was created to help mantain data more securely and reilabley while having a little automation for the process, Its a very specific use case but if anyone finds it useful go ahead and use it.
+#### This project was created to help mantain data more securely and reilabley while having a little automation for the process for a small business supply, Its a very specific use case but if anyone finds it useful go ahead and use it.

 ##### Tools Used
 1. Django